-- the name of the participating broker-dealer(s); - the specific securities involved; - · the initial price at which such securities are to be sold; - the commissions paid or discounts or concessions allowed to such broker-dealers(s), where applicable; and - · other facts material to the transaction.
+- the name of the participating broker-dealer(s); - the specific securities involved; - the initial price at which such securities are to be sold; - the commissions paid or discounts or concessions allowed to such broker-dealers(s), where applicable; and - other facts material to the transaction.

 The Selling Securityholders may enter into hedging transactions with broker-dealers or other financial institutions.
 In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of the securities offered hereby or of securities convertible into or exchangeable for such securities in the course of hedging positions they assume with the Selling Securityholders.
-The Selling Securityholders may also enter into options or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealers or other financial institutions of the securities offered by this prospectus, which securities such broker-dealer or other financial institution may resell pursuant to this prospectus (as amended or supplemented to reflect such transaction).
+The Selling Securityholders may also enter into options or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealers or other financial institutions of the securities such broker-dealers or other financial institutions which require the securities such broker-dealer or other financial institution may resell pursuant to this prospectus (as amended or supplemented to reflect such transaction).